aniketqw/pehenava-backend/API_DOCUMENTATION.md

 | like | Boolean | Yes | true = 👍 thumbs up, false = 👎 thumbs down |
 | description | String | No | Optional feedback text (max 500 characters) |

+> **Note:** The `description` field is properly persisted to the database and will be visible in all feedback queries (View Post, View Post by Name, etc.).

 ---

 ## ⚙️ How This Endpoint Handles Both Creation and Update